callieburuchara/callieburuchara/README.md

 ### Hey there, I'm Callie 👋

-👩‍💻 Senior Software Engineer at New Relic that enjoys JavaScript, TypeScript, and Ruby (...but TypeScript most of all)
+👩‍💻 Senior Software Engineer at New Relic that enjoys TypeScript & Ruby

 🇺🇸 Based in Virginia, USA